Penza: Climate

 Penza has a humid continental climate (Köppen climate classification Dfb) with long, cold winters and warm summers.
+Due to the vast landmass, the summer is much warmer than its 53°N latitude would suggest.
+The same factors also result in very cold winters by upper mid-latitude European standards.
 A heat wave in the months of June, July, and August 2010, raised temperatures from previous norms often by 15 C-change in Penza.
 Some of the higher fluctuations in temperatures were recorded with seven straight days of temperatures +40 C and higher compared to the previous year where the higher temperatures for the same period were, on average, 20 C-change lower.

 Sports

 Penza first hosted the Russian Sidecarcross Grand Prix in 2009, and did so again in 2010, on August 15.

 Dizel Penza is Penza's professional hockey team, playing in the VHL.
 Dizelist Penza is a junior club playing in the NMHL.

-The city football team FC Zenit Penza was established in 1918 but now plays in the Russian Amateur League.
-Penza has also a professional rugby union club, Imperia-Dynamo Penza, from Russia's Professional Rugby League.
+The city football team FC Zenit Penza was established in 1918 but now plays in the Russian Second League.
+Penza has also a professional rugby union club, Lokomotiv Penza, from Russia's Rugby Championship.